How to enjoy your garden during hay fever season, according to experts

 7. Shower and change your clothes

-Pollen can attach itself to your body and clothes, so you need avoid having them follow you around all day and spread inside your house after a session in the garden.
+Pollen can attach itself to your body and clothes, so you need to avoid having pollen being spread inside your house after a session in the garden.

 FAQs

-What are the best plants for hay fever?
+What are the best garden plants for hay fever sufferers?

 James Ewens, commercial director at Green Feathers gives his list of considerations to make when choosing the best plants for hayfever: